HSF/hsf.github.io/organization/_posts/2024/2024-11-21-coordination.md

 Steven: there will be a submission on neutrino scattering, which will also have aspects of the neutrino generators.
 Steven will take care of harmonising this with the other document.

-In discussions with the experiments about them endorsing the final document - ALICE and LHCb are favourable.

 - **Training and careers**.
 Last month we had the HSF Training Pre-CHEP Worshop where we had the opportunity to exchange and gather ideas from different collaborations, projects and efforts on training, in particular from ATLAS, CMS, LHCb, DUNE, EIC, ErUM-Data-Hub, Everse, HSF-India and ICFA.